BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Many people suffer from sinus or mucus problems in their whole life, and it affects their singing skills.
 The mucous congestion starts in your nose and slowly makes its way down to the vocal folds or even in your lungs.

-Diet is another factor that increases mucus production in the voice.
-Anything that causes dehydration can have an impact on your voice, such as dairy, spicy food, and artificial sweeteners.
+Diet is another factor that increases too much mucus production in the voice.
+Anything that causes dehydration can have an impact on your voice feels tired, such as dairy, spicy food, and artificial sweeteners.
 If you care for a good voice, then, you should determine what works for it and what destroys it.
 You’ll notice that some students suffer from too much mucous when they eat a cheese pizza in a week’s time while others don’t feel anything.
 Remember that when you experiment, the voice is different from the body.

 Quick Solutions for Singers with Excessive Mucus